 \subsubsection{Annotation sequence and dense sequence}

-As the ground-truth road boundaries are annotated vertex by vertex as chain sequences, the vertices of a road boundary instance $G_{gt}^i$ are ordered starting from an initial vertex to the end vertex.
+As the ground-truth road boundaries are annotated vertex-by-vertex as chain sequences, the vertices of a road boundary instance $G_{gt}^i$ are ordered starting from an initial vertex to the end vertex.
 We call the ordered vertices of $G_{gt}^i$ as the annotation sequence $S_A$. $S_A$ is critical to generate other labels and can be applied to train graph-based solutions.
 However, graph-based solutions trained by $S_A$ suffer from the \textit{teacher forcing} problem \cite{ranzato2015sequence}, which is caused by the data distribution mismatch between the training and inference period.
 It is also analyzed in \cite{bastani2018roadtracer}.
 To address this problem, the training label for iterative graph generation should be generated on-the-fly.
 Therefore, $S_A$ needs to be densified.
-For every two adjacent vertices in $S_A$, interpolation is conducted and then the dense sequence $S_D$ is obtained.
-In $S_D$, any two adjacent vertices are eight-neighbor to each other.
-The densification process is visualized in Fig. \ref{densify}.
+For every two adjacent vertices in $S_A$, interpolation is conducted to obtain the dense sequence $S_D$.
+In $S_D$, any two adjacent vertices are eight-neighboring to each other.
+The densification process is illustrated in Fig. \ref{densify}.